osllmai/indox_Router/docs/docs/usage/chat.md

 ## BYOK (Bring Your Own Key) Support

-IndoxRouter supports BYOK, allowing you to use your own API keys for AI providers.
+indoxhub supports BYOK, allowing you to use your own API keys for AI providers.
 This bypasses platform rate limits and credit deductions:

 ```python
 # Use your own OpenAI API key